kaiban-ai/kaibanjs-docs/docs/core-concepts/07-Human-in-the-Loop.md

 ## Conclusion

-By implementing Human in the Loop through AgenticJS's feedback and validation system, you can create a more robust, ethical, and accurate task processing workflow.
+By implementing Human in the Loop through KaibanJS's feedback and validation system, you can create a more robust, ethical, and accurate task processing workflow.
 This feature ensures that critical decisions benefit from human judgment while maintaining the efficiency of automated processes for routine operations.

 :::tip[We Love Feedback!]
 Is there something unclear or quirky in the docs?
 Maybe you have a suggestion or spotted an issue?
-Help us refine and enhance our documentation by [submitting an issue on GitHub](https://github.com/AI-Champions/AgenticJS/issues).
+Help us refine and enhance our documentation by [submitting an issue on GitHub](https://github.com/kaiban-ai/KaibanJS/issues).
 We’re all ears!
 :::